concordion/concordion-markdown-extension/README.md

 ## Philosophy
 Markdown provides an easy-to-read and easy-to-write syntax for converting plain text to structured XHTML.

-This Concordion Markdown extension allows you to write your Concordion input in the Markdown format.
-It adds support for embedding Concordion commands within Markdown and running the resultant XHTML as a Concordion specification.
+This Concordion Markdown extension allows you to write your Concordion specification in the Markdown format, converting the Markdown to XHTML at runtime and running the resultant XHTML as a Concordion specification.

-While Markdown allows you to embed HTML, this extension provides a simplified grammar for adding Concordion commands that fits better with the idioms of Markdown.

 ### Use of inline links

-In order to keep the grammar readable, we have used Markdown's inline links to embed the Concordion commands.
+In order to keep the grammar readable, we have used Markdown's inline links to embed Concordion commands.
 This maintains a clean separation of Concordion commands from the original text.

 As an example: